KarisFang/fpa-portfolio-3-statement-model/docs/ASSUMPTIONS_AND_SCENARIO_WRITEUP.md

   assumptions per forecast year, anchored to Apple's recent historical ranges (e.g., gross margin trending from 44.1% in FY23A to 46.9% in FY25A; FY26E–FY28E assumes continued modest expansion to 47.2–47.7%).
-- **Working capital (AR, Inventory, AP):** forecast using Days Sales Outstanding (33 days), Days Inventory Outstanding (9 days) and Days Payable Outstanding (113 days) — derived from Apple's FY2025A actuals — rather than a flat percent-of-revenue, which is the standard FP&A approach for working capital.
+- **Working capital (AR, Inventory, AP):** forecast using Days Sales Outstanding (33 days), Days Inventory Outstanding (9 days) and Days Payable Outstanding (113 days) that is derived from Apple's FY2025A actuals rather than a flat percent of revenue, which is the standard FP&A approach for working capital.
 - **Other current/non-current assets & liabilities, vendor non-trade receivables, deferred revenue:** forecast as a fixed % of revenue, based on FY2025A actual ratios.
 - **Capex and D&A:** modeled as % of revenue (3.0% and 2.8% respectively), consistent with Apple's recent